ferrous-systems/rust-exercises/exercise-book/src/async-chat/all_together.md

-## All Together
+## Gluing all together

-At this point, we only need to start the broker to get a fully-functioning (in the happy case!) chat:
+At this point, we only need to start the broker to get a fully-functioning (in the happy case!) chat.

+Scroll past the example find a list of all changes.

 ```rust
 # extern crate tokio;